celeronpm/YappySDK/README.md

   - Marking messages as read (when a user reads a message via the website, the phone should mark the messages as read so the SMS   Notification/LED turn off)
   - When sending MMS messages, the MMS can not be saved to the local repository, so the user will never see the MMS message they sent
   - Deleting a conversation when it is deleted online
+  - Deleting individual messages (SMS/MMS) when they are deleted online

 This library allows Yappy to integrate with apps running on the user's system which have access to the default repository (are set as the default SMS system app).
 Yappy will then proxy commands for things such as marking messages as read to the app so it may perform the action on the SMS repository.